-You can get the money back throughout 60 days, which is perhaps the longest return period in the industry.
-After trying out Norton Secure VPN I used the chat feature on the website to request a refund and I quickly got it without any problems.
+You can get your money back for a full 60 days, which is perhaps the longest return period in the industry.
+After trying Norton Secure VPN I used the chat feature on the website to request a refund and I quickly got it without any problems.
 Shortly thereafter, I received a confirmation email and within an hour after I requested the refund, the money was back in my Paypal account.

 Below is a brief overview of:

 - The user interface

 - Speed test for Denmark and the United States